SoftUni-Internal/interactive-content/EN/02-Methods/10-Homework.md

 - Holds at least one odd digit, e.g. 232, 707, 87578

 Create a program to print all top numbers in range \[1…n\].
-You will receice a single integer from the console, representing the end value.
+You will receive a single integer from the console, representing the end value.

 ### Example
 | **Input** | **Output** |